cloudinary/cloudinary_ios/README.md

 $ pod install
 ```

-### Manually
+### Working with the Cloudinary iOS SDK Manually

-If you rather not use a dependency manager, you can add Cloudinary manually by adding it as a submodule to your project.
+If you prefer not use a dependency manager, you can add Cloudinary manually by adding it as a submodule to your project:

-To do so, first open Terminal and navigate to your project's top level directory.
+Open Terminal and navigate to your project's top level directory.

 If your project is not initialized as a git repository, run the command: